quorumcontrol/tupelo-docs/docs/whitepaper.md

 Later, we will discuss how user-defined transactions can be used to expand the system in a manner similar to smart-contracts on other DLT systems.

-## Payments Through Cryptocurrency
+## Payments Through Cryptocurrency / Tokens

 Initial implementations include a protocol to transfer quantities of a token.
 Conceptually this is the same as any other cryptocurrency token such as Ethereum or Bitcoin.
 Chain Trees and Notary Groups accomplish double-spend protection on top of the existing layer of trust described above and do not need a global ledger.
 This system allows for unlimited currencies on the same notarized system without the need for smart contracts.

-Currency exchange introduces 4 transaction types: `ESTABLISH_TOKEN`, `MINT_TOKEN`, `SEND_TOKEN`, `RECEIVE_TOKEN`.
+Token exchange introduces 4 transaction types: `ESTABLISH_TOKEN`, `MINT_TOKEN`, `SEND_TOKEN`, `RECEIVE_TOKEN`.
 The Chain Tree structure is modeled as in Figure 3.
 This layout allows for efficient double-spend checking by sending in all the receives.
 However, a future improvement to the protocol will use balance check pointing and a cryptographic accumulator (or zk-snark) to prove non-existence of the receive.

 <img src="../assets/images/actor-dag.png">
-##### Figure 3 - Cryptocurrency branch of a Chain Tree
+##### Figure 3 - Token branch of a Chain Tree
 --

 ```